jpdh9881/ableton_samples_cleanup/README.md

-(I'm a little new to this.
-Please send me some tips, etc. if you have any)

 # Ableton Samples Cleanup

 Python program that moves/copies samples to another folder if they haven't been used in any Ableton projects